 Finance was hard to come by for this project and eventually the scheme was taken over by an American sponsor, Charles Tyson Yerks, who had made a fortune building and electrifying urban rail and tram lines in Chicago.
 His business methods were dubious, but he was already heavily involved financing other underground works in London, Yerks it is said succeeded where others had failed, giving London a modern rapid transit system.

 Although the branch always had two tunnels and twin platforms at either end, it was normally operated with a single two-car train as a shuttle service using the western tunnel only.
-The trains only ever run from Aldwych to Holborn, although there were plans originally to tunnel under the Thames to Waterloo, but this was never instigated.
+The trains only ever run from Aldwych to Holborn, although there were plans originally to tunnel under the Thames to Waterloo, this was never instigated.

 The Otis Lift the oldest set of lifts on the entire underground network

-Probably the most historically important and unique feature in Aldwych Station are the original Otis lifts, they are the oldest set of lifts on the entire underground network.
+Probably the most historically important and unique feature in Aldwych Station is the original Otis lifts, they are the oldest set of lifts on the entire underground network.
 Three other lift shafts were built, just in case passenger number increased; they are 33 metres deep and were dug entirely by hand like all the rest of this station.
 That’s like the equivalent of digging seven stories underground!

 War Stations and Marbles

 This station was never very crowded, even in the rush hours.
 The eastern platform at Aldwych was not used at all for train services from about 1914.
 Soon afterwards, when German bombing raids on London began during the First World War, this disused platform was converted into an emergency store for 300 paintings from the National Gallery.
 Tube stations were not official civilian air-raid shelters, but thousands of people did take shelter at Aldwych when raids were heaviest in 1917.
 By the late 1930’s another war looked likely as Hitler’s Nazi regime adopted an aggressive foreign policy.
-By the time war broke out in 1939, tube sheltering was still officially discouraged, but working class Londoners bombed out of their homes took matters in their own hands.
+By the time war broke out in 1939, tube sheltering was still officially discouraged, but working-class Londoners bombed out of their homes took matters into their own hands.
 They effectively invaded the tubes and forced a change in the Government policy.
-Aldwych was a good station for sheltering, because it could be closed for service without affecting the rest of the underground network.
+Aldwych was a good station for sheltering because it could be closed for service without affecting the rest of the underground network.
 On the 21st September 1940, the Tube service on the Aldwych branch was suspended and by 22nd October wardens from Westminster City Council managed the shelter.
 The late George Formby even gave a live B.B.C performance in front of an audience of hundreds sheltering there.
 The disused platform and tunnel were allocated for storage for both the V&A and British Museum.
 Both museums moved thousands of valuable items into storage, one of the most significant artefacts being the Elgin Marbles, which were so heavy a special hoist had to be installed – some of the hoist remnants and markings still remain to this day.
-The Elgin Marbles were returned to the British Museum in 1948, but were not put back on public display until 1962.
+The Elgin Marbles were returned to the British Museum in 1948 but were not put back on public display until 1962.

 The End of the Line